BEST THINGS TO DO IN ZURICH IN WINTER + TRAVEL TIPS

 Visit the Illuminarium

-For a truly magical experience in Zurich, make sure to check out the Illuminarium.
+Check out the Illuminarium.
 From November to December, the inner courtyard of the National Museum is transformed into a stunning winter wonderland of light, music, and culinary delights.

 As you wander through the free section of the courtyard, you’ll find a cozy bar, a fondue chalet, and various food stalls to indulge in.
 But the real magic happens in the paid section, where visitors can witness two breathtakingly elaborate light shows that are sure to leave you in awe.